Common Type System & Common Language Specification

 Common Language Specification

 To enable full interoperability scenarios, all objects that are created in code must rely on some commonality in the languages that are consuming them (are their callers).
-Since there are numerous different languages, .NET platform has specified those commonalities in something called the Common Language Specification (CLS).
+Since there are numerous different languages, .NET has specified those commonalities in something called the Common Language Specification (CLS).
 CLS defines a set of features that are needed by many common applications.
-It also provides a sort of recipe for any language that is implemented on top of .NET platform on what it needs to support.
+It also provides a sort of recipe for any language that is implemented on top of .NET on what it needs to support.

 CLS is a subset of the CTS.
 This means that all of the rules in the CTS also apply to the CLS, unless the CLS rules are more strict.
 If a component is built using only the rules in the CLS, that is, it exposes only the CLS features in its API, it is said to be CLS-compliant.
 For instance, the